 When the Underwire Festival, which promotes female filmmaking talent in the UK, approached us last year to suggest a reprise of our Women on Film competition for female film writers, we pondered how to tweak the format to keep it fresh and useful.

 We’d banged the drum (and tried to take a hard look at our own processes and biases) about the sliding number of women in the chambers of film criticism.
 But what of investigation and reporting?
-With new spaces opened up on our website and in the redesign of our magazine (which nowadays features a dedicated section, The Industry, for business news and opinion), not to mention the new responsibilities for industrial foster-care conferred upon our parent organisation the BFI, it seemed apt to push a call for ‘budding female film reporters’ – and so we did.
+With new spaces opened up on our website and in the redesign of our magazine (which nowadays features a dedicated section, The Industry, for business news and opinion), not to mention the new responsibilities for industrial foster-care conferred upon our parent organisation the BFI, it seemed apt to push a call for ‘budding female film reporters’ – .

 Ex-Variety editor Adam Dawtrey soon wrote to us to point out that there was in fact no shortage of female film reporters, at least in the Hollywood trades.
 True, but we were more focussed on the evidence of our own bylines.

 The competition closed last month and we counted 28 entries.
 Sad to tell, a good third had overlooked the word ‘reporter’ (and the rest of the emphasis on “factual film reporting” in our call out: “Do you fancy your investigative skills?
 Are you a dab hand with a dictaphone and notebook?”, etc etc), and sent us essays, on everything from the wonders of Lena Dunham to the lost works of female filmmakers in West Germany, and the histories of short films, art films, British films and Bollywood.
 We also received a dossier on 2011 London Film Festival opener Frankenweenie, and the diary of a Tom Hiddlestone fangirl at the BAFTAs.
 The quality of these was up and down, but they failed the assignment.